MWaldenL/MWaldenL/README.md

 ### Hi there 👋 I'm Mats, a software engineer with a passion for building things and solving problems.
 - 🔭 I’m currently working in a health startup, building EMR/EHR apps for doctors.
-- 🌱 I’m currently learning the ropes on doing business.
 - 😄 My hobbies include reading, writing, and watching the latest anime.

 ## Connect with me